Upcoming Music Biopics Coming Out In 2025 And Beyond

 Fred Astaire Biopic - TBD

-Hollywood has seen few stars who have shined as bright as Fred Astaire, the legendary entertainer who could seemingly do it all, and better than anyone else.
+Hollywood has seen few stars as talented as Fred Astaire, the legendary entertainer who could seemingly do it all, and better than anyone else.
 Well, at some point in the future, Tom Holland will play the legendary actor/singer/dancer/musician/choreographer in a biopic that has been long in the works.
 According to The Hollywood Reporter, the movie, which is being directed by Paddington and Wonka’s Paul King, will center on the relationship shared by Astaire and his sister, Adele.

 There hasn’t been any word on who will be playing Adele Astaire, but considering her talent was only eclipsed by that of her brother, the ideal candidate will need to be able to sing and dance alongside the Spider-Man star.

-We’ve seen several long-running Broadway musicals get turned into big-screen adaptations in recent years with the likes of The Color Purple and Wicked.
-At some point soon, we’ll have another addition to that list with Beautiful, a movie based on the Tony Award-winning Beautiful: The Carole King Musical.
+We’ve seen several long-running Broadway musicals get turned into big-screen adaptations in recent years, with the likes of The Color Purple and Wicked.
+At some point soon, we’ll have another addition to that list with Beautiful, a movie based on the Tony Award-winning musical Beautiful: The Carole King Musical.

 In December 2022, Variety revealed a ton of information about the project, including that Twisters star Daisy Edgar-Jones would be playing the beloved musician in the biopic helmed by The Kids Are All Right director Lisa Cholodenko.
 However, in July 2024, Vulture reported that the Normal People actress would no longer be playing King.